YB215/Data-visualization-and-statistical-analysis-of-WGS-ZBTB18/README.md

 # Data visualization and statistical analysis of whole-genome sequencing of ZBTB18

-- Data available in this repository is based on experiments as part of a PhD thesis:
+- Data available in this repository is based on experiments as part of a PhD thesis project:
 'Mapping the genetic landscape of ZBTB18 in the embryonic mouse cortex'

 - The code available is for data visualization and statistical analysis of whole-genome sequencing dataset (RNA sequencing